Apply for Admission and I-20 Form

-Please include the student’s full name and student SIS number.
-Transfers which do not include name and SIS number will have to be returned because we cannot identify the student account to credit.
+Please include your full name and student SIS number.
+Transfers that do not include your name and SIS number will have to be returned because we cannot identify the student account to credit.

 Bank Name: Branch Banking and Trust Co. – BB&T

 Bank Address: 4401 Backlick Road, Annandale, VA 22003

 SWIFT #: BRBTUS33

 Please note NOVA does not accept funds in excess of $75.
 If excess funds are sent to NOVA, the entire amount of the transfer will be returned to the originating institution.